lzwjava/blog-source/original/2025-01-24-ml-points-en.md

 ---
+audio: true
+generated: false
 layout: post
-title: "ML, DL, and GPT"
+title: ML, DL, and GPT
-audio: true
 ---

 1. Machine Learning (ML) is a field of computer science that enables systems to learn from data and improve their performance without explicit programming.